mitshell/libmich/libmich/asn1/README_ASN1.md

 * S1AP_36413-c10 and X2AP_36423-c10: LTE radio access network protocols,
    specified in the 3GPP TS 36.413 and 423, releases c10.

-On the other side, many ASN.1 basic types (e.g. specific String, Real, ...) which are not common in mobile network protocols are not supported yet by libmich.
+On the other side, many ASN.1 basic types (e.g. Relative-OID, specific String, Real, ...) which are not common in mobile network protocols are not supported yet by libmich.

 How does the compiler works